 Cleaning the cup at home

 Since your home is a more familiar place, cleaning the cup is not a challenge.
 Every time you empty the cup, do wash it thoroughly with cold water first and then some warm water.
-You can use some cup wipes that are available online or you can use a mild soap free cleanser to wash the cup thoroughly under running water.
+You can use some cup wipes or choose organic wipes that are available online or you can use a mild soap free cleanser to wash the cup thoroughly under running water.
 Reinsert after washing and cleaning.
 I have always had two cups because I find it easier to alternate between them if needed.